- Stock: In Stock

 PUDU SLAM Navigation: Dual-Mode Positioning in Complex Spaces

-The illustration below shows the CC1 navigating an access-controlled lobby, with the cyan fan representing the live laser scan used for real-time localisation and path planning.
+The illustration below shows the CC1 navigating an access-controlled lobby, with the cyan fan representing the live laser scan used for localisation and path planning.

 Breakpoint Resume: No Lost Coverage